mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

 Upon initial glance streaming and batch pipelines look like a duplicated code which violates DRY principle (Don't Repeat Yourself).
 Where's batch and streaming unification?

-Don't worry, nothing is wrong with such design:
+Don't worry, nothing is wrong with such design, it promotes clarity and ease of maintenance.

 * Application layer should use Descriptive and Meaningful Phrases (DAMP principle) over DRY
 * Configuration is different, inspect properties of `TollStreamingJobConfig` and `TollBatchJobConfig`